NNW-EMPIRE/webdevsite-batch2022/README.md

-a website built by the students of NNW Empire under my mentorship
+a website built by the students of NNW Empire batch 202 under my mentorship